NLnetLabs/routinator/source/manual-page.rst

               failed, Routinator completes the operation and exits with status code 2.
 Normally, it would exit with status code 0 indicating success.

+.. subcmd:: dump

+       Writes the content of all stored data to the file system.
+This is primarily intended for debugging but can be used to get access to the view of the RPKI data that Routinator currently sees.

+       .. option:: -o dir, --output=dir

+              Write the output to the given directory.
+If the option is omitted, the current directory is used.

+       Three directories will be created in the output directory:

+       The *rrdp* directory will contain all the files collected via RRDP from the various repositories.
+Each repository is stored in its own directory.
+       The mapping between rpkiNotify URI and path is provided in the *repositories.json* file.
+For each repository, the files are stored in a directory structure based on the components of the fileas rsync URI.

+       The *rsync* directory contains all the files collected via rsync.
+The files are stored in a directory structure based on the components of the file's rsync URI.

+       The *store* directory contains all the files used for validation.
+Files collected  via  RRDP  or rsync are copied to the store if they are correctly referenced by a valid manifest.
+This part contains one directory for each RRDP repository similarly structured to the *rrdp* directory and one additional directory *rsync*q that contains files collected via rsync.

 .. subcmd:: man